RobertoZunino/ITPCourse/README.md

 ## Main features

-- A main focus is on the _foundations_ of Lean.
+- Our main focus is on the _foundations_ of Lean.
 We discuss the key ideas of the underlying type theory in a semi-formal way, aiming to provide some intuition on the inner workings.

 - We follow a _bottom-up_ approach, aiming to introduce each feature of Lean